It’s frustrating, right?

 That’s why I wanted to start right away with 2 questions that not many people discuss, which I think are more important than all the other small details.

-The first thing that you should think about is who can you resonate with?
+The first thing that you should think about when creating your customer avatar is who can you resonate with?
 Who comes from the same background as you?
 Who do you understand most and will be able to reach faster than others?

 You don’t just look for the person who will benefit from your product or services, you are actually looking for someone to resonate with you.

-If you cannot resonate with your customer, they’re not going to be able to resonate with you.
+If you cannot resonate with your ideal client, they’re not going to be able to resonate with you.

 You know what?
-I could create an avatar for all the corporate people that have a hundred million dollar businesses, and I could go in and get paid a hundred thousand dollars a day; after all, my strategies work when it comes to scaling most businesses, if not all of them.
+I could create an ideal client avatar for all the corporate people that have hundred-million-dollar businesses, and I could go in and get paid a hundred thousand dollars a day; after all, my strategies work when it comes to scaling most businesses, if not all of them.

 But I don’t resonate with that because I have never been in corporate, I’ve never had a job working for someone else.
 I’ve been an entrepreneur since I was seven years old.